garneteclogite/yandex-data-science/README.md

         </tr>
             <tr>
             <td>
                 <a href="https://github.com/garneteclogite/yandex-data-science/blob/main/Fundamentals%20of%20Python%20and%20Data%20Analysis.%20Research%20for%20Yandex%20Music.ipynb">Fundamentals of Python and Data Analysis.
-Research for Yandex Music.</a>
+Research for Yandex Music. (in Russian)</a>
             </td>
             <td>
                Using basic Python and Pandas tools to analyze music genre preferences of people from Moscow and St. Petersburg.